 But I fear, lest somehow,

-Paul fears that the Corinthian church has experienced extensive deception and that they were open to it.
+Paul feared that the Corinthian church experienced extensive deception and that they were open to it.

 as the serpent [Satan] deceived Eve by his craftiness [cunning, trickery],

 The serpent deceived Eve in Genesis 3:1-13.
 She believed the lie of Satan and ate of the forbidden tree.
 “Deceived” carries the idea of deceiving thoroughly with cunning.
 He disguised himself into something other than what he was (2 Co 11:15).
 Satan planted doubt about what God said about not eating of the tree.
-Then he openly contradicted what God said, “You shall not eat from any tree of the garden.”
+Then he openly contradicted God, stating that God had said, “You shall not eat from any tree [as over against the one tree] of the garden.”
 The weapon of all false teaching is cunning.
-By all appearances, they have special wisdom or revelation.
+By all appearances, false teachers have special wisdom or revelation.

 so your minds [understanding] may be corrupted from the simplicity [genuineness, single-mindedness] that is in Christ.